132nd-vWing/132-TRP-388/TRP/BAS/BAS-01/Website Text.md

 Connect to the 132nd Teamspeak server, using the credentials provided in your Welcome Letter.
 Download DCS Simple Radio and configure as required (https://github.com/ciribob/DCS-SimpleRadioStandalone/wiki) Download and configure OvGME as detailed in the OvGME for Pilots guide, found at http://132virtualwing.org/files/docs/PDF/OvGME%20for%20pilots.PDF
-Launch DCS and attempt to conenct to the 132nd Virtual Wing server.
+Launch DCS and attempt to connect to the 132nd Virtual Wing server.

 Questions regarding the content of this lesson may be directed to any 132nd Instructor Pilot.